biyadav/summary/java/ConcurrencyNotes.md

 * Thread reuse
 * Error handling

+<h5> java.util.concurrent.Executor </h5>
+This interface provides a way of decoupling task submission from the mechanics of how each task will be run, void execute(Runnable command);

+<h5> java.util.concurrent.ExecutorService</h5>
+  extends the Executor interface

+An Executor that provides methods to manage termination and methods that can produce a Future for tracking progress of one or more asynchronous tasks.
+An ExecutorService can be shut down, which will cause it to reject new tasks.
+The shutdown method will allow previously submitted tasks to execute before terminating, while the shutdownNow method prevents waiting tasks from starting and attempts to stop currently executing tasks.
+An unused ExecutorService should be shut down to allow reclamation of its resources.
+Method submit extends base method Executor.execute(Runnable) by creating and returning a Future that can be used to cancel execution and/ or wait for completion.
+Methods invokeAny and invokeAll perform the most commonly useful forms of bulk execution, executing a collection of tasks and then waiting for at least one, or all, to complete.

+ *  void shutdown() Initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks will be accepted.
+ *  List<Runnable> shutdownNow() Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and returns a list of the tasks that were awaiting execution.
+ *  boolean isShutdown()
+ *  boolean isTerminated() isTerminated is never true unless either shutdown or shutdownNow was called first.
+Returns true if all tasks have completed following shut down
+ *  <T> Future<T> submit(Callable<T> task) Submits a value-returning task for execution and returns a Future representing the pending results of the task.
+ *  <T> Future<T> submit(Runnable task, T result)
+ *  Future<?> submit(Runnable task)
+ *  <T> List<Future<T>> invokeAll(Collection<? extends Callable<T>> tasks)
+ *  <T> T invokeAny(Collection<? extends Callable<T>> tasks)

 <h5>  SingleThreadExecutor  </h5>
  Has only a single thread.
 It is used to execute tasks in a sequential manner.
 If the thread dies due to an exception while executing a task, a new thread is created to replace the old thread and the subsequent tasks are executed in the new one.